 Internally, we limit employee access to nonpublic information only to those who have a business or professional reason for knowing.

 How We Protect Your Information.
 Burt Wealth Advisors and its affiliates maintain a comprehensive information security program designed to ensure the security and confidentiality of customer information, protect against threats or hazards to the security of such information and prevent unauthorized access.
 This program includes:

-- Procedures and specifications for administrative, technical and physical safeguards.
+- Procedures and specifications for administrative, technical, electronic and physical safeguards.